-Step 1 From Cisc to Unified CM Administration, choose System > Service Parameters.
-Step 2 From the Server drop-down list, choose the server on which the Cisco CallManager service is running.
-Step 3 Service drop-down list, choose Cisco CallManager. ce Parameter Configuration window appears.
-Step 4 In the Clusterwide Parameters (Device - General) area, configure the Call Diagnostics Enabled service parameter.
-The following options are available: • Disabled -CMRs are not generated.
-Ded Only When CDR Enabled Flag is True -CMRs are generated only when the Call Detail rds (CDR) Enabled Flag service parameter is set to True. • Enabled Regardless of CDR Enabled Flag-CMRs are generated regardless of the CDR Enabled Flag service parameter value.
+- Step 1 From Cisco Unified CM Administration, choose System > Service Parameters. - Step 2 From the Server drop-down list, choose the server on which the Cisco CallManager service is running. - Step 3 From the Service drop-down list, choose Cisco CallManager.
+The Service Parameter Configuration window appears. - Step 4 In the Clusterwide Parameters (Device General) area, configure the Call Diagnostics Enabled service parameter.
+The following options are available: - Disabled-CMRs are not generated. - Enabled Only When CDR Enabled Flag is True-CMRs are generated only when the Call Detail Records (CDR) Enabled Flag service parameter is set to True. - Enabled Regardless of CDR Enabled Flag-CMRs are generated regardless of the CDR Enabled Flag service parameter value.

 Note Generating CMRs without enabling the CDR Enabled Flag service parameter can cause uncontrolled disk space consumption.
 Cisco recommends that you enable CDRs when CMRs are enabled.